kallookoo/lamp/README.md

 > [!IMPORTANT]
 > Currently in development, use it with care and at your own risk.

-> [!WARNING]
-> You will no longer receive updates when migrating my developments to containers (docker).

 ## Available distros

 * Debian (Tested in Virtual Maquine)